Top 10 Interview Questions & Answers | OSI Model

 Q10.
 What is the difference between half-duplex and full-duplex?

-Ans: In half-duplex, information can flow in both direction but not simultaneously.
+Ans: In half-duplex, information can flow in both directions but not simultaneously.
 While in full-duplex, information can flow in both directions simultaneously.

 Subscribe us to receive more such articles updates in your email.